stephanLeece/grimgur-image-board/README.md

 # grimgur-image-board
-An Image Board made with Angular 1.5.8, HTML, CSS
+An Image Board made with Angular 1.5.8, HTML, CSS.
+Image uploading and commenting is disabled in this version, to prevent unmoderated content.